 Commissioner R. Jack Cagle has served as county commissioner for Harris County Precinct 4 since 2011.
-He is serving his second four-year term following his re-election on November 4, 2014.
+He was re-elected in 2014 and again on November 6, 2018.

 As commissioner, Cagle represents 1.2 million residents and manages a staff of 469 employees with a Precinct 4 budget of $245 million.